shiroyasha/blog-source/source/posts/2017-01-08-better-sleep.html.md

 I spend most of my Sundays resting and staying in the bed longer than usual.
 Which in turn makes me not sleepy even at 2am on Monday, and then my alarm wakes me up at 8am.
-Then, I spend most of day craving for sleep, and I end up drinking 3-4 cups of coffee on Monday.
+Then, I spend most of day craving for sleep, and I end up drinking 4 to 5 cups of coffee on Monday.

 The overconsumption of coffee makes me too hyper to fall asleep again, and I repeat the same thing on Tuesdays.
 Even more tired, drinking even more coffee.